gitlabhq/gitlabhq/doc/user/project/members/index.md

 ---

-Project owners & masters will be notified of your request and will be able to approve or decline it on the members page.
+Project owners & maintainers will be notified of your request and will be able to approve or decline it on the members page.

 ![Manage access requests](img/access_requests_management.png)